-(in DVV million) Local

-(in DKK million) SII GAAP
+(in DKK million) SII Local GAAP Reinsurance receivables 0 0

-Reinsurance

-receivables 1,6 1,6

-Reinsurance receivables are in SII stated after discounting and counterparty default adjustment.
-But as the debt is short term and the reinsurer with debt is rated A or better, the default adjustment is not visible.
-Reinsurance receivables in local GAAP are stated net of a bad debt reserve calculated on the basis of an individual assessment of the debtors.
-The main difference between Solvency II and local GAAP are caused by the fact that Reinsurance receivables or liabilities with affiliated companies in Local GAAP are shown under either Receivables, (trade, not insurance) or under the item Payable Trade not insurance.
-A reallocation is done in the table "D Value of Assets and liabilities" above so the figures are comparable.
+Reinsurance receivables in Solvency II are stated after discounting and counterparty default adjustment.
+However, as the debt is short-term and the reinsurer with debt is rated A or better, the default adjustment is not visible.

+In local GAAP, reinsurance receivables are stated net of a bad debt reserve calculated based on an individual assessment of the debtors.
+The main difference between Solvency II and local GAAP is caused by the fact that reinsurance receivables or liabilities with affiliated companies in local GAAP are shown under either Receivables (trade, not insurance) or under the item Payables (trade, not insurance).
+A reallocation is done in the table 'D Value of Assets and Liabilities' above so that the figures are comparable.